- Alternative & Natural Medicine

 Basil Is Good For the Skin

 Basil promotes clear and healthy skin.
-It contains antibacterial compounds that cleanse the skin.
+It contains antibacterial and antifungal compounds that cleanse the skin.
 It is easy to use basil to clean and detoxify your skin.
 Add some dried basil leaves to boiling water.
 Let it cool.
 Message this solution into your skin and rinse with it.

 You may also prepare basil face mask.
 Take some fresh basil leaves and put them in a food processor.
 Mix the chopped mush of basil leaves with egg white and sea salt.
 Rub the mixture on to your face gently.
 Leave the mask for around five minutes and rinse.
 Basil is very effective against ringworm and other skin diseases.
 It is also used to treat leucoderma.